 Making Music is delighted to announce that Derek Harrison, Musical Director of Hertford Choral Society, has been awarded the Lady Hilary Groves Prize.
+Making Music vice chair Clare Birks presented Derek with his award at a ceremony on Tuesday 9 November.

 The prestigious prize is presented annually to an individual from a Making Music member group who has had a significant impact on their group’s success or made an outstanding contribution to community music.